lzim/mtl/session09/s09_learner/mtl_session09_see.md

 ## Running an Experiment

-1. Login to your team world at mtl.how/sim.
+1. Log in to your individual or team world at mtl.how/sim.

 ![](https://raw.githubusercontent.com/lzim/teampsd/master/resources/gifs/sim_ui_1.gif)

-2. Review your saved runs.
+2. If you logged into your *individual world*, review your saved runs in the Experiment Maintenance section.
 Rename your saved runs if you feel you need to.

-3. Review the data files you have uploaded for use and make sure you have what you want.
+3. If you logged into your *individual world*, review the data files you have uploaded in the Team Data Menu Maintenance section and make sure you have the data file you want.

 4. You can *Join Current Session* or *Start a New Session* in the module.
 If you *Start a New Session* select the team data file you’d like to use.